 A dentist or health care provider can usually diagnose trench mouth during an oral examination.
 They may gently prod your gums to check how easily they bleed when touched.
 They may also look for other trench mouth signs, such as crater-like ulcers and damaged or inflamed gums.
-Some people may also have a gray film in their mouth caused by broken down gum tissue.
+Some people may also have a gray film in their mouth caused by broken-down gum tissue.

 Your health care provider will also arrange X-rays to assess whether the infection has spread to the bone beneath your gums.

 Other symptoms may be evaluated, like fever, swollen lymph nodes, and fatigue.
-They may also take a blood sample to assess for other undiagnosed conditions that may encourage bacteria's growth in your mouth.
+They may also take a blood sample to assess for other undiagnosed conditions that may encourage bacterial growth in your mouth.
 For example, you may be checked for HIV infection or other immune system issues.

 Trench mouth treatment aims to cure the condition and relieve symptoms.
 There are professional treatments for more severe cases, and you can also try home remedies.
 Because of the seriousness of this infection, it is unlikely that your condition will improve without a dentist’s intervention.
 Home remedies will not cure trench mouth.

 To prevent complications of trench mouth, it’s essential to practice good oral hygiene.
 Flossing and brushing your teeth twice a day is recommended, especially following meals.
-For the best results, use an electric toothbrush.
+For best results, use an electric toothbrush.